-A central UK city packed with vibrancy and culture, boasting a buzzing creative quarter, beautiful canals, strong musical heritage and dynamic local music scene – yep, we’re talking about Birmingham.
+The UK’s second city is packed with vibrancy and culture, boasting a buzzing creative quarter, beautiful canals, a strong musical heritage and a dynamic local music scene – yep, we’re talking about Birmingham.

-In fact, some of the best new independent music is being brewed here, right now.
+In fact, some of the best new independent music is being brewed here.
 The underground music scene is evolving fast, experimenting and pushing boundaries.
-Rap and grime artists are killing it on the Birmingham live music circuit.
-And it’s no wonder, considering Birmingham is the birthplace of heavy metal titans Black Sabbath, as well as Electric Light Orchestra, Duran Duran and The Streets.

-With a year-long programme of phenomenal festivals and plenty more opportunities to see live music in Birmingham, you’ll be spoilt for choice with Birmingham music venues like the O2 Institute in Digbeth, Sunflower Lounge and Mama Roux’s.
+With a year-long programme of phenomenal festivals and plenty more opportunities to see live music in Birmingham, you’ll be spoilt for choice here.

 Young, progressive, experimental – there aren’t many better places to study music than Birmingham.

 Birmingham is also home to the youngest population in Europe.
-With its unrivalled nightlife and clubs in Birmingham, world-class library facilities and programme of inner-city festivals, this is a city that’s made for its students.
+With its unrivalled nightlife and clubs in Birmingham, world-class library facilities and programme of inner-city festivals, this city is made for its students.

 But, don’t just take our word for it.
 Hear from Cole Stock, our second-year Songwriting student, and his three reasons to study in Birmingham.

 The glamour and grunge of a New York dive bar, with a strong focus on local music.

 International superstars play just a ten-minute train ride away from Central Birmingham